The SN1 Mechanism

 Let’s look at what the data tells us first.

-1. Stereochemistry: A Mixture of Retention and Inversion is Observed
+- Stereochemistry Of The SN1 Reaction: A Mixture of Retention and Inversion is Observed

 If we start with an enantiomerically pure product, (that is, one enantiomer), these reactions tend to result in a mixture of products where the stereochemistry is the same as the starting material (retention) or opposite (inversion).
 In other words, some degree of racemization will take place.